Films A to Z

 - Documentary Film

 ACTS OF MEN should have been a film about the daily lives of massacre survivors in Brazil.
 Everything was planned for us to start shooting in April 2005.
 But reality did not wait.
 On the last day of March, exactly one month before shooting was scheduled to begin, things changed: A terrible massacre took place in Baixada Fluminense, near the city of Rio de Janeiro.
 Twenty-nine people were killed by a death squad, the largest massacre in the history of Rio de Janeiro.
-The killers are extermination groups made up of policemen who work in the area, and who are involved in extortions, kidnapping, drug dealing and homicide.
+The killers are extermination groups made up of policies who work in the area, and who are involved in extortions, kidnapping, drug dealing and homicide.
 This has been going on since the 1950s, but it has never been as extreme as it is today.
 The film is organized in four parts: Daily Life in Baixada Fluminense shows footage of residents of the town that suggests it was shot before the massacre; in reality, it was shot afterwards.
 The Massacre describes the carnage and the feelings it provoked.
 Death Squads deals with the killing commandos in the area and includes an interview with a professional assassin.
-Daily Life 2 shows the people in Baixada Fluminense and their attempts to process what they have experienced.

 I am an anthropologist and have been exploring the topic of violence in Brazil for fourteen years.
 Unfortunately, violence is one of the keys to understanding contemporary societies.
 This is especially true for the situation in Brazil. (...)
 Because the footage was shot shortly after the events in question, many people were afraid to show their faces.
 So for ethical and aesthetic reasons, I decided to make the screen pure white in these moments.
 In the first edit, the statements of the hired killer could still be heard against a black screen, while the screen was white when the relatives of the victims spoke.
 Good was white and evil black.
 But then I decided for the blindness of white and for the unpleasant feeling of sitting in a bright movie theater while the hired killer speaks – the exact opposite of the usually dark theater. (...)
 It would have been simpler to place the “good guys” in front of a white screen and the